wessenstam/ts2019/apis/apis.rst

 JavaScript function
 ...................

 The `ajax` view is a key part of our application.
+This function is in the `lab/static/js/ntnx.js` file.
 When the user enters their cluster or CVM IP address, credentials and hits the 'Go!' button, JavaScript makes various calls to the Nutanix APIs.
 These calls are handled via AJAX_ so the user's browser doesn't get refreshed every time.

 .. _AJAX: https://en.wikipedia.org/wiki/Ajax_(programming)